Client: 2015 Bi-City Biennale of Urbanism/Architecture

 Program: Participation in the Radical Urbanism section of the Biennale

-Scope: Display of graphic and multimedial material showing 11 pilot projects and the networked urbanism approach
+Scope: Display of graphic and multimedia material showing 11 pilot projects and the networked urbanism approach

 Curators: Alfredo Brillembourg and Hubert Klumpner

-Networked Urbanism installation at the UABB Biennale displays a selection of pilot projects exploring physical and immaterial urban improvement, a critical catalogue of their urban contexts, the understanding of urban complexity and the new tools developed to address it.
-The colourful multimedia exhibition displays 10 pilots projects, implemented during the past 10 years in different contexts around the world, but also displays 1 mockup, a real scale version of an urban furniture design.
+Networked Urbanism installation at the UABB Biennale displays a selection of pilot projects exploring physical and immaterial urban improvement, a critical catalog of their urban contexts, the understanding of urban complexity and the new tools developed to address it.
+The colorful multimedia exhibition displays 10 pilots projects, implemented during the past 10 years in different contexts around the world, but also displays 1 mockup, a real scale version of urban furniture design.

 10 pilot projects

 Well centered on the main wall of the space lays the message “Customize public space“, surrounded by drawings of the possible configurations of Madrid Chair.
-In the central area of the exhibition there are 18 pieces of this flexible and multipurpose urban furniture in red and orange versions allowing visitors to interact and create their own favourite exhibition layout.
+In the central area of the exhibition, there are 18 pieces of this flexible and multipurpose urban furniture in red and orange versions allowing visitors to interact and create their own favorite exhibition layout.

 Networked Urbanism in the media: